-Measurable Goal 3.6.4 - If it is determined by the end of Permit Year 4, June 31, 2016, that water line or hydrant flushing is a significant contributor of pollutants to the MS4, and the Portland Water District has demonstrated that it will not voluntarily implement BMPs in order to reach ambient water quality criteria for chlorine, the Westbrook will, as soon as practicable or by no later than the end of Permit Year 4, update their IDDE ordinance to allow enforcement of discharges that cause exceedances of water quality criteria.
+Measurable Goal 3.6.4 - If it is determined by the end of Permit Year 4, June 31, 2016, that water line or hydrant flushing is a significant contributor of pollutants to the MS4, and the Portland Water District has demonstrated that it will not voluntarily implement BMPs in order to reach ambient water quality criteria for chlorine, the Westbrook will, as soon as practicable or by no later than the end of Permit Year 5, update their IDDE ordinance to allow enforcement of discharges that cause exceedances of water quality criteria.

-Activities Completed During Permit Year 4: A location map showing the Urbanized Area and highest priority watersheds has been provided to the Portland Water District and representatives of the Westbrook Stormwater Program have participated in meetings with the Water District and other MS4 communities to develop an SOP for hydrant flushing to minimize the impact to water quality.
-A memo describing the BMPs the Portland Water District has implemented to meet MS4 requirements is included in Appendix E.
+Activities Completed During Permit Year 5: A location map showing the Urbanized Area and highest priority watersheds has been provided to the Portland Water District and representatives of the Westbrook Stormwater Program have participated in meetings with the Water District and other MS4 communities to develop an SOP for hydrant flushing to minimize the impact to water quality.
+A list of hydrants flushed by the PWD during Permit Year 5 as well as a memo describing the BMPs the Portland Water District has implemented to meet MS4 requirements is included in Appendix E.